momentohq/public-dev-docs/docs/topics/patterns/token_id_webhook.md

 ```
 ### Conclusion

-By integrating Momento Topics, webhooks, and disposable tokens, you can create secure and stateless asynchronous systems.
+By integrating Momento Topics, webhooks, and tokens, you can create secure and stateless asynchronous systems.
 This convention can be applied to a variety of use-cases such as:

 - Multi-language [chat application](https://www.gomomento.com/blog/how-to-use-webhooks-and-momento-topics-to-build-a-multi-language-chat-app)
 - Live commenting system
 - Online polls

-`token-id` can be used to securely identify users sending messages in all the above use-cases.
+`token_id` can be used to securely identify users sending messages in all the above use-cases.

-- Event-driven systems: Each ephemeral unique event flowing through different states in an asynchronous system can embed an `event-id` as the `token-id`.
+- Event-driven systems: Each ephemeral unique event flowing through different states in an asynchronous system can embed an `event_id` as the `token_id`.